 Before the Internet, customers couldn’t always find a local retailer that sold what they were looking for.
 Customers had to do a lot of settling.
 At the same time, retailers couldn’t carry niche products because their local customer base never demonstrated enough demand for that one weird little thing.
 You may never increase local demand for a product or service, but with the Internet, you can aggregate demand and serve customers wherever they are.

 Your website doesn’t just serve far-flung customers or people who are trolling the Internet at 3:00 AM.
 Your local customers – the ones you see every day – visit your website a lot.
 This is one of the key importance of your website.
 They want to do product research, compare prices, and check your inventory.
 They want to know that you have what they’re looking for on the shelf before they leave the house.
 They want to know how much something costs, and how long it will take to get it.
 Adding functions like online ordering with in-store pickup, inventory checks, and reservations can really increase your web traffic, your foot traffic, and your conversion rates.

 Your website serves multiple functions.

 Customers want to interact with your business, and your website allows them to do that.
 Today’s consumer often takes a hybrid approach to just about everything.
-The Web serves as a library, a shopping mall, a telephone directory, a communications tool, a wayfinding aid, an entertainment venue, a content provider and more.
-The Web hasn’t eliminated demand for these services; if anything, it’s increased access to them.
+The Web serves as a library, a shopping mall, a telephone directory, a communications tool, a wayfinding aid, an entertainment venue, a content provider, and more.
+The Web hasn’t eliminated the demand for these services; if anything, it’s increased access to them.
 Consumers depend more upon the Web for these services than ever before and that won’t change soon.